neoking89/owlsight/README.md

 - **Model Flexibility**: Supports models in **pytorch**, **ONNX**, and **GGUF** formats.
 - **Customizable Configuration**: Easily modify model and generation settings.
 - **Retrieval Augmented Generation (RAG)**: Enrich prompts with documentation from Python libraries.
+- **API Access**: Use Owlsight as a library in Python scripts.
+- **Multimodal Support**: Use models that require additional input like images, audio, or video.

 ## Installation